 The device will be able to generate vibrations continuously or at intervals for a period of up to 95 days, which is the incubation period for snapping turtle eggs [11].
 By meeting these objectives, we will enable the Davy Lab to investigate the impact of ground vibrations on turtle egg development under controlled and measurable conditions.

 Existing shake tables used for industrial and engineering purposes could achieve the vibration needed.
-However, these machines are extremely expensive at over $6000 and inaccessible to the Davy lab.
+However, these machines are often over specification and expensive at over $6000.
+Also, it does not meet all the requirements from the Davy lab for monitoring the effect of vibration on turtle egg development.
 This project aims to create a device sufficient for this area of research, that costs under $1000 and can be easily put together by anyone interested in ground vibration research.
 Further, this project intends to provide a more customizable solution that can be used for various species and vibration types.
 The plans and documentation for the project will be made open-source and posted on GitHub for anyone to use.

 Additionally, in response to the lab’s request, our objective is to design and develop a Structured Query Language (SQL) database capable of keeping track of data collected from various sensors.
 The database will also store basic egg batch details to enable the lab staff to analyze the data for their research.